rsmp-nordic/rsmp_validator/guides/introduction.md

 end
 ```

-Helper methods tyically sends RSMP mesages and verifies responses.
+Helper methods typically sends RSMP mesages and verifies responses.
 For example, the method `switch_yellow_flash` used above first send an M0001 command and then subscribe to the S0011 status to check that the mode actually switches to yellow flash within a defined time period.
 Any errors will cause the test to abort and flagged as failed.

 The RSMP communication is handled by the [rsmp gem](https://github.com/rsmp-nordic/rsmp), and for format of RSMP messages is checked by the [rsmp_schemer](https://github.com/rsmp-nordic/rsmp_schemer) gem.